ese-detkin-lab/ese5190-2022-lab2b-esp/lab/07_pio_sequencer/README.md

 ### TODO:

 - modify your sequencer to use the PIO as its primary I/O engine, including the ability to R/W any register
+## Code
+Modify the code in part 4 to use the PIO to R/W
 ```
 #include <stdio.h>
 #include <stdlib.h>